3mrgnc3/attiny85_ducky/README.md

 ![ATTiny85 Ducky](images/rev3.png)

+### Be sure to test your payloads in a safe and legal environment!

+# Disclaimer
+This project is intended for authorised securitz testing and educational purposes only.
+Unauthorized use of this device on systems without explicit permission is illegal and unethical.
+The author does NOT endorse and is NOT responsible for any misuse or damage caused by improper use of the code and examples in this project.

 ## Features
 - Utilizes the DigiKeyboardMultilang library for multi-language keyboard support.
 - **ExtendedLanguages library** - Custom library that extends DigiKeyboardMultilang with additional keyboard layouts for German, French, and Greek Keyboards